sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  Objection—Suppose it is said that another Buddha does not need any grace nor does he have any desire (attachment); therefore, there will be no desire (on his part ) to enter the other's sphere (of activity).

- Answer—Here it is said that staying in the state of Buddhahood attained for sometime was preceded by desire; thus in the case of another Buddha it has to necessarily be preceded by [desire](#).
+ Answer—Here it is said that staying in the state of Buddhahood attained for sometime was preceded by desire; thus in the case of another Buddha it has to necessarily be preceded by desire[^1283].
 And there are many other living beings who can be

+[^1283]: #

 given grace, so the desire to stay for sometime is proper.
 And all those living at that time cannot be given grace by the future Buddha[^634].

-[^634]: "'Some would have died before the future Buddha came into being."

  Though it is suffering for the Buddhahood[^635],still it has the purpose of giving blessings to living beings; therefore, the state of Buddha in other times has to be accompanied by desire.
 The followers of Buddha accept that the Buddha-nature which is free from pain was affected by avidyā etc., before the attainment of Buddhahood.
 Thus unexcelled (unsurpassed) strength, knowledge and power is not applicable in the case of Buddha, Rsabha or other tirthakaras.